MacDownApp/macdown/CONTRIBUTING.md

     }
     ```

-* If code alignment is ambiguious, add extra indentation.
+* If code alignment is ambiguous, add extra indentation.

     Yes:
     ```c